MarkovYu/Python_For_Psychologists_24/lecture/_build/html/_sources/overview.md

 **- questions about course content**

 these are awesome!
-We want everyone to see them and have their questions answered too, so either use the [hypothes.is](https://web.hypothes.is/) plugin, the `discord` channel, `e-mail` or the [GitHub repository](https://github.com/aylinsgl/Python_For_Psychologists_23-24/issues).
+We want everyone to see them and have their questions answered too, so either use the `discord` channel or `e-mail`.

 **- a technical assignment question**